dougbtv/dougbtv.github.io/_posts/2018-03-21-kubernetes-on-centos.markdown

 Then, post install, the playbooks can install some [CNI plugins](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/) -- the plugins that Kubernetes uses to configure the networking on the cluster.
 By default we spin up the cluster with Flannel.

-## Breif overview of the adventure.
+## Brief overview of the adventure.

 So what exactly are we going to do?